Myanmar coup: Mass protests fail to attract global solidarity | DW | 22.03.2021

 Protesters hold firelight as they join in nationwide night protest against the coup in Khin Oo, Sagaing region, on March 13

-Since the military took over power in Myanmar on February 1, the country has seen mass and, sometimes deadly, protests demanding the restoration of the civilian government and releasing political prisoners.
+Since the military took over power in Myanmar on February 1, the country has seen sometimes deadly mass protests demanding the restoration of the civilian government and the release of political prisoners.

-Despite the volatile situation, developments there have so far not dominated the international diplomatic agenda.
+Despite the volatile situation, developments in the country have so far not dominated the international diplomatic agenda.

-As far as what is known publicly, the events in Myanmar were not part of the recent US-China meeting, the first high-level talks between the two sides since President Joe Biden took office.
+As far as what was made known publicly, the events in Myanmar were not part of the recent US-China meeting in Alaska, the first high-level talks between the two sides since President Joe Biden took office.

-Still, according to experts at the United States Institute of Peace, a nonpartisan agency of the US Congress, Myanmar would present a "unique opportunity" for cooperation between the two global powers.
+Still, according to experts at the United States Institute of Peace, a nonpartisan agency of the US Congress, Myanmar would present an excellent chance for cooperation between the two global powers.

-"Myanmar may present a unique opportunity for the two powers — at odds on so much — to address in unison the growing international crisis radiating out of Myanmar."
+"Myanmar may present a unique opportunity for the two powers — at odds on so much — to address in unison the growing international crisis radiating out of Myanmar," they said.

 But at the Alaska meeting, China's top diplomat Yang Jiechi's called for the US to "stop advancing its own (notion of) democracy on the rest of the world."